canonical/kafka-k8s-operator/docs/explanation/index.md

 ## Backups

-Read through [Backups explanation](explanation-backups) for information on the why snapshots and backing up Apache Kafka's log data is typically not necessary, and is not supported with Charmed Apache Kafka.
+Read through [Backups explanation](explanation-backups) for information on the why snapshots and backing up Apache Kafka's log data is typically not necessary, and is not supported with Charmed Apache Kafka K8s.

 ## Other topics